Michael A. Taylor Player Props: Twins vs. Red Sox

-On Monday, Michael A. Taylor (.548 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:40 PM ET.
+The Minnesota Twins, including Michael A. Taylor and his .548 slugging percentage over his past 10 games, take on starter Garrett Whitlock and the Boston Red Sox at Target Field, Wednesday at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Tigers.
+He had a hitless performance in his most recent game (0-for-2) against the Tigers.

 Michael A. Taylor Game Info & Props vs. the Red Sox